javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 # CSS-animations

-CSS animations make it possible to do simple animations without JavaScript at all.
+CSS animations make it possible to make simple animations without using JavaScript at all.

 JavaScript can be used to control CSS animations and make them even better, with little code.